Colds and the flu

 - Fever is common with the flu but rare with colds

 - Headache and extreme exhaustion are more common in flu than colds

 - Sore throat is more common with colds than flu

 The viruses that cause colds and flu are spread by direct contact with secretions or by being close to an infected person who coughs or sneezes.
-You can reduce your risk of catching these germs by:
+You can reduce the risk of catching these germs if you: